 The Group determines whether goodwill is impaired at least on an annual basis.
 This requires an estimation of the VIU of the cash-generating units to which the goodwill is allocated.
 Estimating the VIU requires the Group to make an estimate of the expected future cash flows from the cash-generating units and also to choose a suitable discount rate in order to calculate the present value of those cash flows.
-The carrying amount of goodwill at 31 December 2023 was RMB583,303,000 (2022: RMB583,303,000).
-Further details are contained in note 15 to the financial statements.
+The carrying amount of goodwill at 31 December 2024 was RMB583,303,000 (2023: RMB583,303,000).
+Further details are given in note 15.